This story has been updated. It was originally published on June 1, 2020.

 Disable Knock Knock

-One of Google Duo’s coolest features, called Knock Knock, provides a preview of your caller’s video feed (if he or she is already in your contacts).
-This lets you check out their circumstances, without them seeing you, before you pick up.
+One of Google Duo’s coolest features, called Knock Knock, provides a preview of your caller’s video feed (if they are already in your contacts).
+This lets you check out their circumstances, without them seeing you before you pick up.
 However, because it kicks in before a call has even begun, this feature can gobble up cellular data even faster than usual.

 As handy as Knock Knock can be, data conservationists should consider turning it off.
-To do so, tap the Menu button (three dots) on the top right, choose Settings, and tap Knock Knock.
-While you’re reducing video data usage, turn on the Limit mobile data usage toggle switch on the same page.
+To do so, tap the Menu button (three dots) on the top right, choose Settings, Call Settings, and tap Knock Knock for this device.
+At the bottom of your screen, you’ll see a toggle switch: tap it to turn the feature on and off.
+While you’re reducing video data usage, turn on the Data Saving mode toggle switch on the same page.
 This setting will compress your video feeds to take up less bandwidth, but only while you’re relying on a cellular network rather than Wi-Fi.

 Switch to Family Mode

-One of the more recent tweaks applied to Google Duo is the introduction of a Family Mode.
+Last year Google added Family Mode to Google Duo.
 This brings doodle and filter features front and center so they’re easier to access, and it hides the mute and hangup buttons so kids don’t accidentally hit them at the wrong time.

 You need to already be on a Google Duo video call to switch to Family Mode—tap the three dots down at the bottom of the screen, then tap Family (you’ll see the Effects and Doodle buttons appear).
-Tap the arrow (top left) to get back out of Family Mode.
+To turn it off, tap the arrow (top left).

 Share your location